mui/material-ui/docs/src/pages/components/transfer-list/transfer-list.md

 The component comes with a couple of limitations:

-- It only works on desktops.
+- It only works on desktop.
-  If you have a limited amount of options to select, prefer the [Autocomplete](/components/autocomplete/) component.
+  If you have a limited amount of options to select, prefer the [Autocomplete](/components/autocomplete/#multiple-values) component.
   If mobile support is important for you, have a look at [#27579](https://github.com/mui-org/material-ui/issues/27579).
 - There are no high-level components exported from npm.
 The demos are based on composition.
-  If it's important for you, have a look at [#27579](https://github.com/mui-org/material-ui/issues/27579).
+  If this is important for you, have a look at [#27579](https://github.com/mui-org/material-ui/issues/27579).